-- (1) Provide children's rights leadership and align understanding, interpretation and implementation in the Department. - (2) Mainstream child rights and child participation in departmental processes and mandate-implementationsystems.
+(1) Provide children's rights leadership and align understanding, interpretation and implementation in the The current Limpopo PAC 2023-2028 has adopted Department. the World Summit for Children 2014 goals: (2) Mainstream child rights and child participation in departmental processes and mandate-implementation- One- third reduction in the 1990 death rate of systems.
 N.B.
-Ensure that child participation in departmental processes informs planning, programming and implementation of service delivery; - (3) Familiarize units in the Department with department specific NPAC targets and related obligations, as well as drive implementation accordingly. - (4) Attend relevant national and Municipality meetings and provide technical support accordingly. - (5) Establish strategic public private partnerships to advance child rights implementation in the Province. - (6) Co-operate and collaborate with civil society to advance child rights implementation. - (7) Track CR performance in the Department, conduct requisite analysis and identify emerging issues for attention in the Department, at provincial or national levels. - (8) Co-ordinate sector-specific child rights implementation across the Department for comprehensive reporting to provincial ORC. - (9) Invoke relevant technical support and interventions as and when the need arises to enhance child rights implementation in the Department. - (10)Represent the Province at national and local Government forums. - (11)Ensure continuous child rights implementation improvements in the Department. - (Compared to pre-immunization levels). - Halving of child deaths caused by diarrhea disease.
+Ensure that child participation in departmental processes informs planning, programming and children under five years or a reduction to 70 per implementation of service delivery; 1000 live births whichever is lower.
+(3) Familiarize units in the Department with department specific NPAC targets and related obligations, as well as Halving of the 1990 maternal mortality rates. drive implementation accordingly.
+Halving of 1990 rates of malnutrition among (4) Attend relevant national and Municipality meetings and provide technical support accordingly. under-fives.
+(5) Establish strategic public private partnerships to advance child rights implementation in the Province.
+The elimination of micronutrients deficiencies.
+(6) Co-operate and collaborate with civil society to advance child rights implementation.
+Support for breastfeeding.
+(7) Track CR performance in the Department, conduct requisite analysis and identify emerging issues for attention • Reduction in the incidence of low birth weight to in the Department, at provincial or national levels. less than 10%.
+(8) Co-ordinate sector-specific child rights implementation across the Department for comprehensive reporting to Achievement of 90% immunization among provincial ORC. children under one year.
+(9) Invoke relevant technical support and interventions as and when the need arises to enhance child rights The eradication of polio. implementation in the Department.
+The elimination of neonatal tetanus.
+(10)Represent the Province at national and local Government forums.
+A 90% reduction in measles cases and a 95% (11)Ensure continuous child rights implementation improvements in the Department. reduction in measles deaths • (Compared to pre- immunization levels).

+• Halving of child deaths caused by diarrhea disease.